spamalot/spamalot_launcher/README.rst

 Features
 --------

-Application (".desktop") Launcher
+Application (*.desktop*) Launcher
-    Launch ".desktop" files in specified locations by searching for the application name or for the binary file name.
+    Launch *.desktop* files in specified locations by searching for the application name or for the binary file name.

 Command Line